techidaily/site-fox-access/source/_posts/new-best-in-class-writing-workshop.md

 ![using filmora](https://images.wondershare.com/filmora/article-images/2022/08/script-writing-website-15.jpg)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/GyfJUhsz_AY?si=x2HjoLX1B89oEPgZ" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 Users can adjust the white balance and dynamic range of their clips using the color tuning feature.
 The audio mixer feature allows you to change the audio of each track.
 The advanced text editor allows you to change the text's color, size, font, and even animation.
 The screen recording feature efficiently records the computer's screen and webcam.
 The video stabilization feature compensates for camera shake.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/3koT_-kvbks?si=sQV7FzPiz6GYITrE" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ### Conclusion